wp-plugins/wp-currency-converter/readme.txt

 Tested up to: 3.2
 Stable tag: trunk

-A widget to provide an ajax currency conversion widget calculator powered by Google.
+An ajax currency conversion widget to let your visitors convert currency amounts on the fly (powered by Google Finance).

 == Description ==

-This plugin adds a currency converter widget to provide your visitors with a convenient on the spot currency conversions powered by Google.
+This plugin adds a fancy ajax currency converter widget to provide your visitors with a convenient on the spot currency conversions powered by Google Finance.

 You can add as many currencies as you like.
-It uses Google's API to get up to date foreign exchange information.
+It uses Google Finance to get up to date foreign exchange information.

-It doesn't require refreshing the page, everything is done via Ajax to provide a seemless user experience.
+Because it's all ajax powered, it doesn't require your visitors to refresh the page, providing a seemless user experience.

-This is the perfect addition to your shopping cart page.
+This is the perfect addition to your shopping cart page if you're looking for a reliable currency conversion widget that works.

 == Installation ==